fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Because life is hard, and if you can't rest easy knowing that you did your best, no matter the sacrifice, you will end up bitter and resentful.
 If you avoid aiming for greatness, you will inevitably try to bring down all those who do, because they will remind you of the dreams you gave up on.
 They will remind you of the sacrifices you were not willing to make.

+"We regret the things we didn't do more than the things we did.
+The pain of trying and failying may be intense but at least it tends to be over rather quickly.
+The pain of failintg to try, on the other hand, is less intense but neer really goes away."

 **Being**